lekrsu/shfw-walkthrough/README.md

 To achieve the top speed for Ninebot G30, follow these configurations:

-1. Set sport DPC curve to 30A with a flat curve (0.0 linear).
+1. Set sport DPC curve to 30A with a flat curve (0.5 quadratic).
    - Configure the other modes as desired, preferably lower than sport for logical reasons.
    - Keep the speed limit to off / 0.
    - Acceleration boost, 100%.